-This diagram illustrates how the company vision and strategy is directly tied to each of the four perspectives.
+- 6. Click on each Perspective element in turn and, in the Notes window, type in the text to describe the points relevant to that Perspective.
+If you prefer you can also: - Drag a Note element or a Text element onto the diagram and type either more extensive points or more general annotations on the diagram; you can leave the Note or Text elements free standing, or link them to the relevant Perspective using a Notelink connector - Create a Linked Document on the appropriate element and add text and graphics to that document tied to each of the four perspectives.
 Resource allocation is based on results and strategy rather than a set of arbitrary financial numbers from the previous financial year.
 The Balanced Scorecard approach helps to ensure that business activity is engineered to adhere to company values and meet targets.
 Enterprise Architect allows each perspective to be linked to supporting documentation, model information and rigorous benchmarks that verify whether strategic initiatives have been undertaken and associated targets met.
-Analysis Models